tc39/notes/meetings/2017-11/nov-28.md

 DE: Do you think the current process document specifies implicitly that 2 vendors are shipping?

-MS: I don't think the current criteria is clear.
+MLS: I don't think the current criteria is clear.
 We're arguing over Domenic's vs other interpretations of this.
 I'm going to read this spec verbatim.
 The term "significant" - I don't know how to qualify that. "such as" - is that really "such as"?

 YK: Point of order - I wanted "such as" added because Domenic wanted concrete browser list and I wanted to keep things open